AstroAir/QtForge/CONTRIBUTING.md

-# Contributing to QtPlugin
+# Contributing to QtForge

-Thank you for your interest in contributing to QtPlugin!
+Thank you for your interest in contributing to QtForge!
 This document provides guidelines and information for contributors.

 ## 🎯 How to Contribute